scala-js/scala-js-website/doc/tutorial/scalajs-vite-mill.md

 ## Production build

-The `fastLinkJS` task of sbt and the `npm run dev` task of Vite are optimized for incremental development.
+The `fastLinkJS` task of Mill and the `npm run dev` task of Vite are optimized for incremental development.
 For production, we want to perform more optimizations on the Scala.js side and bundle minimized files with `npm run build`.
 We stop Vite with `Ctrl+C` and launch the following instead:

 {% highlight shell %}
+$ mill livechart.fullLinkJS
 $ npm run build

 > livechart@0.0.0 build